mganeko/bodypix_ayame/README.md

     - local video will be shown in top left video
     - Plase wait few seconds to initialize BodyPix, then masked video will be shown in top right video
   - choose mask type
-    - mask room surrounding a person
+    - mask background surrounding a person
     - mask person
     - no mask
   - type room-id for Ayame Lite service